-KCSIE (2023) includes information about other forms of abuse not covered in detail here in this policy.
+KCSIE (2024) includes information about other forms of abuse not covered in detail here in this policy.
 Staff should be aware that issues such as domestic violence, drugs, alcohol, faith abuse, modern slavery, cybercrime, hate, gangs, mental health and relationship abuse, homelessness, all fall under the safeguarding umbrella.
 Similarly the online world presents a range of challenges, be it access to inappropriate material, pornography, fake news, hoax material, online challenges, privacy infringements and risks in oversharing online, in addition to the potential for young people to be groomed remotely, coerced into harmful behaviours and exposed to online bullying.
-Where staff are concerned that such issues may be affecting a pupil they must discuss their concerns with the DSL.
+Where staff are concerned that such issues may be affecting a pupil they must discuss their concerns with the DSL and log their observations on CPOMS.